Generalized Least Squares Kernelized Tensor Factorization: Experiments

-For baselines with structures similar to GLSKF (LSTF, LSKF, GLSlocal), we use the same rank (\(R=20\)) and set the covariances and weight parameters \(\rho\) and \(\gamma\) as in GLSKF; additionally, the \(\alpha\) parameter in LSTF is tuned from \(\{0.1,\,0.2,\,1,\,5,\,10\}\).
-In addition, we follow the following specific settings: \begin{itemize} \item HaLRTC uses a regularization parameter selected from \(\{10^{-4},\,10^{-5}\}\). \item SPC is tested with both TV and QV constraints, and the best performance is reported. \item GRALS is implemented with kernelized tensor CP decomposition, where the spatial and time-of-day dimensions are constrained by graph Laplacian covariances (using the same Laplacian as in GLSKF for the spatial dimension and a first-order adjacency-based Laplacian for the time-of-day dimension), while the day dimension is set to identity. \item In TRMF, the data is reshaped as a matrix (location \(\times\) time points), and the temporal lags are set to \(\{1,\,2,\,288\}\) for Seattle and \(\{1,\,2,\,144\}\) for PeMS-Bay. \end{itemize}
+For regularization parameters, we optimally tune $\rho$ and $\gamma$ from $\{1, 5, 10, 15, 20\}$ and $\{1/10, 1/5, 1, 5, 10\}$ respectively based on cross-validation; detailed results see Supplementary~\ref{appendix:regularization}, Figure~\ref{fig:traffic_parameter}.
+Summary of the selected regularization parameters and the kernel configurations in each scenario for the two traffic datasets are given in Supplementary~\ref{appendix-sec:configuration}, Tables~\ref{tab:seattle-kernel}--\ref{tab:traffic-regularization}.

-For baselines with structures similar to GLSKF (LSTF, LSKF, GLSlocal), we use the same rank (\(R=20\)) and set the covariances and weight parameters \(\rho\) and \(\gamma\) as in GLSKF; additionally, the \(\alpha\) parameter in LSTF is tuned from \(\{0.1,\,0.2,\,1,\,5,\,10\}\).
+For baselines, we follow the specific settings as below: \textbf{LRTF}, \textbf{LKTF}, \textbf{GLSlocal}: we use the same rank ($R=20$), covariance settings, and $\{\rho,\gamma\}$ as GLSKF, and additionally tune $\alpha$ from $\{0.1,\,0.2,\,1,\,5,\,10\}$ for LRTF. \textbf{SPC}: we test with both TV and QV constraints and report the better result. \textbf{GRALS}: we employ a kernelized CP implementation, where the spatial and time-of-day dimensions are regularized by graph Laplacian covariances (the spatial Laplacian matches GLSKF, the time-of-day mode uses a first-order adjacency Laplacian, and the day mode is set to identity). \textbf{TRMF}: we reshape the data into a $\textit{location}\times\textit{time points}$ matrix, and set the temporal lags to $\{1,\,2,\,288\}$ for Seattle and $\{1,\,2,\,144\}$ for PeMS-Bay.